• Laboratory Experiments

 I am a firm believer in integrated lecture-laboratory classes and utilize a range of experiments, some traditional and some non-traditional, in my classes.
 Some experiments are intended as introductions to course topics, some are used to reinforce concepts taught in class, and some are investigations to accompany course material..
 Although I list most experiments on separate course pages for students to download, I am assembling many of those experiments on this page to make them easier to find on my website.

-All the following are experiments used, written, or modified, by David A. Katz:
+All the following are experiments used, written, or modified, by David A. Katz.

-These are PDF files and require Adobe Acrobat Reader
+and require Adobe Acrobat Reader

 Laboratory Safety